circleci/circleci-docs/jekyll/_cci2/env-vars.md

 with the exception of the default Context name (`org-global`).
 To create the Context,
 click the **Create** button.
-The new Context appears in the list of Contexts for your organization.
+The new Context appears in the list.

 **Note:**
 By default,